parMaster/mcache/README.md

 # mcache

-`mcache` is a simple and thread-safe in-memory cache library for Go.
+`mcache` is a simple, fast, thread-safe in-memory cache library with by-key TTL written in Go.

 ## Features